-There are quite a few ways to print MTG card size proxies.
+There are quite a few ways to print MTG proxies.
 Some methods use websites like MTGpress and Deckrealm to generate pre-sized downloads for you.
 However, there are also easy methods to size them yourself.
 Let’s take a look at one of the quickest ways to print MTG proxies.

 Download or open the photo editor of your choice.
 For this example, we’ll say gimp.

 Search for an image of the card you’d like to proxy.
-I recommend using scryfall, but others will work.
+I recommend using Scryfall, but others will work.
 Once you’ve found the card and version you like, simply save it on your computer.